top of page

 If you use social media as part of your business, that’s one thing.
 Check your privacy settings, know who your connections are, be aware, trust your intuition and get on with your life.
 But if you’re sitting at home alone and you’re bored, don’t complain about being lonely on social media.
 That knock at your door may not be a friend.
 And if you announce publicly that you’re away from home, you are creating a golden opportunity for burglars, vandals and more to take advantage of that situation.

 Excited about going on vacation?
-Don’t do a countdown on Facebook, check in at the airport, check in at your hotel, check in at the ski lodge…you get the picture.
-Not only will your friends wonder why you’re spending your lovely vacation time with your smartphone in your hand, but anyone with an ulterior motive can easily find out exactly where you are and what you’re doing.
+Don’t do a countdown on Facebook, check in at the airport, check in at your hotel, or check in at the ski lodge…you get the picture.
+Not only will your friends wonder why you’re spending your lovely vacation time with your phone in your hand, but anyone with an ulterior motive can easily find out exactly where you are and what you’re doing.

 Wait until you get home from vacation to post your photos and tell your friends about what a wonderful time you had.
 Those closest to you will already know where you were, and be looking forward to hearing about it and seeing your vacation pics!

-Take 5 minutes to check your security settings on your social media accounts (public? friends? friends of friends?), to limit who sees your posts and avoid being tagged in statuses, posts and photos without your approval.
+Take five minutes to check your security settings on your social media accounts (public? friends? friends of friends?), to limit who sees your posts and avoid being tagged in statuses, posts and photos without your approval.

-3 views0 comments
+2 views0 comments

 Recent Posts